lit/rfcs/rfcs/NNNN-decorator-roadmap.md

 * Add new module with standard decorators
     * Place them in a new module: `'lit/std-decorators.js'`
 * Re-export legacy decorators from `'lit/legacy-decorators.js'`

+* Non-core packages with decorators (@lit/labs) must follow a similar plan
+    * We can skip the legacy-decorators step with more aggressive breaking changes for labs packages.
+* Update `static elementProperties` to read from `[Symbol.metadata]`
+    * Standard decorators cannot call into the `static createProperty()` API, so they must place property options into `[Symbol.metadata]`.
+We should use that as the source-of-truth going forward.

+#### II.
+Deprecate legacy decorators

+##### Requirements
+* Stage II has landed.
+* Preferred: At least one browser has shipped decorators
+* Deprecate legacy experimental decorators, `static createProperty()`, `static getPropertyDescriptor()`, etc. but _not_ `static properties`.
+    * Since there are no native implementations of decorators yet, we don't quite yet want to deprecate the main developer-facing API for property declaration.
+* Vend codemods to upgrade decorator usage:
+    * One to migrate to the new standard decorators
+    * One to migrate imports to the explicitly legacy decorators

-* Add new module with a new implementation of _experimental_ decorators that work the same way standard decorators do:
+* (Optional, for google3) Add new module with a new implementation of _experimental_ decorators that work the same way standard decorators do:
     * A _third_ set of decorators: `'lit/experimental-decorators.js'`
     * They require `accessor`, replace the accessors on the prototype, do not call `static createProperty()`, store metadata in `[Symbol.metadata]`.
     * This is so that users stuck on the experimental decorators setting (ie, google3) have a path forward when we remove the infrastructure that supports them.
     * This decorator set will also be _use site_ compatible with standard decorators.
 Only the import will need to change to upgrade to standard decorators.
     * There is no great way to emulate the standard `addInitializer()`, so we keep our `static addInitializer()` un-deprecated.
-* Non-core packages with decorators (@lit/labs) must follow a similar plan
-    * We can skip the legacy-decorators step with more aggressive breaking changes for labs packages.
-* Deprecate legacy experimental decorators, `static createProperty()`, `static getPropertyDescriptor()`, etc. but _not_ `static properties`.
-    * Since there are no native implementations of decorators yet, we don't quite yet want to deprecate the main developer-facing API for property declaration.
+    * Add a codemode to migrate to the new experimental decorators

+##### Changes
 * Deprecate the `noAccessor` property option.
-* Update `static elementProperties` to read from `[Symbol.metadata]`
-    * Standard decorators cannot call into the `static createProperty()` API, so they must place property options into `[Symbol.metadata]`.
-We should use that as the source-of-truth going forward.
-* Vend codemods to upgrade decorator usage:
-    * One to migrate to the new standard decorators
-    * One to migrate to the new experimental decorators

-#### II.
+#### III.
 Prefer standard decorators (breaking)

 This stage is still usable in non-decorator environments via `static properties`, but we move decorator modules around so that legacy use must use the non-default module names (`'lit/legacy-decorators.js'`) \

 ##### Requirements

-* Stage I has landed.
+* Stage II has landed.
-* Preferred: At least one browser has shipped decorators
+* At least one browser has shipped decorators

 ##### Changes